evgenyneu/warrah/docs/languages.md

 # Supported languages

 Here is the list of supported languages, in which Warrah will remove comments.
+The languages is detected based on the specifies file extensions or file names.
 Please note comments inside strings will also be removed and result in invalid code.

 - **Assembly**
   - Extensions: `.asm`, `.s`